 Financial Disclosure

-Financial: Michelle Garcia Winner is employed by Think Social Publishing, Inc. as an author/speaker and receives compensation for her presentations as well as the sale of her books and by the Social Thinking Center as a clinician.
-Michelle owns the companies Think Social Publishing, Inc as well as The Social Thinking Center, Inc. and their related intellectual property.
+Financial: Michelle Garcia Winner is employed by Think Social Publishing, Inc. as an author/speaker and receives compensation for her presentations, as well as for the sale of her books, and receives compensation from The Center for Social Thinking as a clinician.
+Michelle owns the companies Think Social Publishing, Inc., as well as The Center for Social Thinking, Inc. and their related intellectual property.

 Non-financial: No relevant non-financial relationship exists.